 The REAP (Retreat Evangelization and Prayer) Team is a Catholic youth retreat ministry of the Archdiocese of Saint Louis, under the Catholic Youth Apostolate.
 The REAP team is composed of adults and teenagers who are specially trained to minister the Gospel and God’s love to others, particularly young people.

-The team of two full-time employees, one part-time employee, and over one hundred volunteers use comedy, skits, faith sharing, games, and music to present and open up discussion for youth regarding their faith in Jesus Christ.
+The team of three full-time employees and over one hundred volunteers use comedy, skits, faith sharing, games, and music to present and open up discussion for youth regarding their faith in Jesus Christ.
 REAP tailors the subject manner of the retreat to the specific audience at hand, working closely with the contacts of the representative school or organization.
 Some topics are inherently more religious in nature, such as God’s love, Confirmation, ways to pray, the power of the Holy Spirit, and Catholic identity.
 Other topics also incorporate elements of faith, but are more focused on issues relating to the adolescent experience, such as chastity/abstinence, self-image, peer pressure, and drug and alcohol resistance.
 All of the above topics may be used separately or in combination with each other.

 The REAP Team is rooted in personal testimony.
 Paul Masek founded The REAP Team in 1989.
 After a struggle with drug abuse as a high school student in the late 1970s, in 1983 Paul made a deeper commitment to his Catholic faith while at Benedictine College in Atchison, Kansas.
 During his college years, Paul became interested in youth ministry.
 After graduating from Benedictine with a Bachelor of Arts degree in English in 1986, Paul started performing random youth group work.
 During the mid-1980’s, Paul worked at St. Joachim and Ann parish in St. Charles and in the Charismatic Renewal Office, an agency of the Saint Louis Archdiocese.